Smilevictoria/poxa_selenium/README.md

 3.Get the title in the article

+4.Get the content in the article

+5.Get the label in the article

-4.Look at articles (href click)
+6.Look at articles (href click)

-5.Get the subtitle in the article
+7.Get the subtitle in the article

-6.Get the subcontent in the article
+8.Get the subcontent in the article

-7.Get the section in the article
+9.Get the section in the article